-The Protection from Harassment Act 1997 defines harassment as conduct that causes alarm or distress or puts people in fear of violence and must involve such conduct on at least two occasions.
-It can include repeated attempts to impose unwanted spinulications and 19 centage upon a person in a manner that could be expected to cause distress or fear in any contact upon a person in a manner that could be expected to cause distress or fear in any reasonable person.
+The Protection from Harassment Act 1997 defines harassment as conduct that causes alarm or distress or puts people in fear of violence and must involve such conduct on at least

+Page 370 two occasions.
+It can include repeated attempts to impose unwanted communications and 19 contact upon a person in a manner that could be expected to cause distress or fear in any reasonable person.